-Figure 5.
-95% confidence intervals for percentage of correct grammaticality judgments in experiment 1
+Fig. 5 Ninety-five percent confidence intervals for percentages of correct grammaticality judgments in Experiment 1

-Consistency and awareness of structural knowledge.
-Reber (e.g. 1989) suggested that the application of conscious knowledge would be revealed in the consistency of responding when people are tested twice on the same item (see also Dienes et al, 1997, for further analysis).
+Consistency and awareness of structural knowledge

+Reber (1989) suggested that the application of conscious knowledge would be revealed in the consistency of responding when people were tested twice on the same item (see also Dienes et al., 1997, for further analysis).
 Specifically, he suggested that conscious knowledge relative to implicit knowledge would lead to a high level of errors twice in a row (call this proportion EE), even for the same overall level of correct classifications.
-A baseline to compare EE against is the average proportion of items classified correct then in error (CE) and in error then correct (EC); with random responding, EE is expected to be the same as the average of EC and CE.
+A baseline against which to compare EE is the average proportion of items classified correctly, then in error (CE), and in error, then correctly (EC); with random responding, EE is expected to be the same as the average of EC and CE.

 The pattern of consistency was investigated only for items that were classified with the same structural knowledge attribution on both classifications.
-Because only 6 subjects classified any item twice with a rule attribution, the rule and memory attributions were combined to form an explicit category, and guess and intuition attributions were combined to make an implicit category.
-The pattern of consistency is shown in Figure 6.
-For the 10 subjects who had data for both implicit and explicit patterns, the difference between EE and the average of (EC and CE) was found to be greater for explicit rather than implicit knowledge, F(1, 9) = 11.05, p = .009, in striking accordance with Reber's claim.
-In detail, EE was greater for explicit rather than implicit knowledge, F(1, 10) = 19.10, p = .001.
+Because only six participants classified any item twice with a rule attribution, the rule and memory attributions were combined to form an explicit category, and guess and intuition attributions were combined to make an implicit category.
+The pattern of consistency is shown in Fig. 6.
+For the ten participants who had data for both implicit and explicit patterns, the difference between EE and the average of EC and CE was found to be greater for explicit rather than implicit knowledge, F(1, 9) = 11.05, p = .009, in striking accordance with Reber's claim.
+In detail, EE was greater for explicit rather than implicit knowledge, F(1, 9) = 7.30, p = .024, and the average of EC and CE was lower for explicit rather than implicit knowledge, F(1, 10) = 19.10, p = .001.

-Figure 6 Pattern of consistency in experiment 1
+Fig. 6 Pattern of consistency in Experiment 1